wkhere/stackless/Doc/tutorial/classes.rst

 Random Remarks
 ==============

-.. % [These should perhaps be placed more carefully...]
+..
+These should perhaps be placed more carefully...

 Data attributes override method attributes with the same name; to avoid accidental name conflicts, which may cause hard-to-find bugs in large programs,